Syed-Faheemuddin/Docker-projects/README.md

 - If your mariadb is correctly working, you will be redirected to `mariadb shell` and you can run sql commands like `show databases;`, `show tables;`, `exit;`  etc.,

-#I also started some buildind some  stack app like Lamp , Lemp etc
+ ### I also started some buildind some  stack app like Lamp , Lemp etc
-  I also uploaded they arent perfectly completed yet
+      -I also uploaded they arent perfectly completed yet

 ## Author :
   -> Syed Faheemuddin